MDOR/project-for-fun/README.md

 - The site should be responsive.
 - The sections for the project are:
   - Login
-    - Define the section to show this element
+    - Define the section to show this element.
   - Header
     - It should be sticky.
   - Navigation Bar